-Table 7-13 provides information from the Alta California Regional Center, charged by the State of California with the care of people with developmental disabilities, defined as those with severe, life-long disabilities attributable to mental and/or physical impairments, and provides a closer look at the disabled population in the City of Rocklin.
+Table 7-14 provides information from the Alta California Regional Center, charged by the State of California with the care of people with developmental disabilities, defined as those with severe, life-long disabilities attributable to mental and/or physical impairments, and provides a closer look at the disabled population in the City of Rocklin.

-TABLE 7-13: DEVELOPMENTALLY DISABLED PERSONS, BY AGE, FOR ROCKLIN AREA ZIP CODES
+TABLE 7-14: DEVELOPMENTALLY DISABLED PERSONS, BY AGE, FOR ROCKLIN AREA ZIP CODES

 Rocklin Zip Codes 0-17 Years 18+ Years Total

 95677 122 126 248

 95765 208 116 324

-Source: California Department of Developmental Services, June 2019.
+Source: California Department of Developmental Services, June 2019

 There are a number of housing types appropriate for people living with a development disability: rent subsidized homes, licensed and unlicensed single-family homes, inclusionary housing, Section 8 vouchers, special programs for home purchase, HUD housing, and SB 962 homes.
 The design of housing-accessibility modifications, the proximity to services and transit, and the availability of group living opportunities represent some of the types of considerations that are important in serving this group's need.

 Incorporating "barrier free" design in all new multifamily housing (as required by California and Federal Fair Housing laws) is especially important to provide the widest range of choices for disabled residents.
 Special consideration should also be given to the affordability of housing, as people with disabilities may be living on a fixed income.

 In order to assist in the housing needs for persons with development disabilities, the City will implement programs to coordinate housing activities and outreach with the Alta California Regional Center, encourage housing providers to designate a portion of new affordable housing developments for persons with disabilities, especially persons with developmental disabilities, and pursue funding sources designated for persons with special needs and disabilities.
-This outreach and coordination will inform future programming to encourage the development of housing for persons with developmental disabilities.